dmsayo/odonata-keyboard-collection/odonata/README.md

-# The Rainier48 Keyboard
+# The Odonata Keyboard

-The Rainier48 is an ergonomic 4x12, 48 key unibody ergonomic keyboard powered by QMK.
+The Odonata is an ergonomic 4x12, 48 key unibody ergonomic keyboard powered by QMK with Vial support

 ## Rationale